 Valdez said that the typical client profile tends to be somebody between the ages of about 28 and 52, with most being in their 30s.
 (He also claims that one third of their clients are female.)
 From there, it divides into two camps: those who “have more money than time,” and those who are just plain frustrated.
 “Entrepreneurs, doctors, lawyers,” he lists.
 “Programmers, too—especially programmers in the Bay Area.
 We get a lot of them.”

-“[ViDA allows] them to delegate this particular aspect of their lives to an expert, just as many have financial planners, landscapers, personal trainers, and mechanics on speed dial.”
 These types of professionals are money rich but time poor, he explains.
 Valdez referenced a recent survey that shows online love seekers are spending 10 hours a week on dating sites and apps.
 “Our clients have successful careers,” he said.
 “They work, they travel often, and they just don’t have that time.
 So the need a company like ViDA fills is allowing them to delegate this particular aspect of their lives to an expert, just as many have financial planners, landscapers, personal trainers, and mechanics on speed dial.”

 Indeed, there are plenty of older men seeking age-appropriate, long-term relationships online.
 These are the types of clients Doug and Valdez always refer to when justifying the service, as our work helps them navigate unfamiliar territory.
 After all, internet culture does not come naturally to some, and many of our clients are widowed or divorced retirees.